Rishi-Selarka/Spenly-Finance-Manager/README.md

 # 💰 Spenly - AI Money Manager

-**A modern iPhone expense manager with AI insights, iCloud sync, and pro tooling.**
+**An easy and simple money manager with AI insights, iCloud sync, and pro tooling.**

 > **🚀 Live on the App Store** — 300+ downloads and 60+ premium users.